Director of Research and Advocacy

-Lauren has 25 years of work experience in the housing, urban land, tenure and planning fields and she holds a Bachelor of Arts degree in Political Studies and English Literature, a Master of Science in Development Planning and a Master of Arts in Creative Writing, all from the University of the Witwatersrand.
+Lauren has over 25 years of work experience in the housing, urban land, tenure and planning fields and she holds a Bachelor of Arts degree in Political Studies and English Literature, a Master of Science in Development Planning and a Master of Arts in Creative Writing, all from the University of the Witwatersrand.

 - Lauren Royston, Nthabiseng Nkhatau and Alana Potter (2017) "Towards a Measure of Spatial Justice in South African Cities: Spatial Mismatch and SPLUMA" in South African Cities Network The Urban Land Paper Series Vol 2: A Transit-Orientated Development Lens, pp. 32-40.